KeithRichardLee/Tanzu-GenAI-Platform-installer/README.md

   - Enough storage available

 - Platform
-  - Tanzu Operations Manager is not already installed
+  - VMware Tanzu Operations Manager is not already installed
   - BOSH Director is not already installed
-  - Tanzu Platform for Cloud Foundry is not already installed
+  - VMware Tanzu Platform for Cloud Foundry is not already installed
   - VMware Tanzu Postgres is not already installed
   - VMware Tanzu GenAI is not already installed
   - VMware Tanzu Healthwatch is not already installed
   - VMware Tanzu Healthwatch Exporter is not already installed
-  - Tanzu Platform license key is in valid format
+  - VMware Tanzu Platform license key is in valid format

 - Other
   - OM CLI is installed